Instacart workers protest as pressure mounts on gig companies

 “They’re always trimming from the bottom.
 They never trim from the top,” Silicon Valley-based Vanessa Bain, 33, said of Instacart.

 Hundreds of Instacart workers have signed two open letters from Bain to company executives.
-She and other organizers want to revamp the tipping structure at the seven-year-old company, whose 130,000 North American contract workers swarm stores operated by retailers such as Kroger Co, Walmart Inc and Costco Wholesale Corp.
+She and other organizers want to revamp the tipping structure at the seven-year-old company, whose 130,000 North American contract workers swarm stores operated by retailers such as Kroger Co KR.N, Walmart Inc WMT.N and Costco Wholesale Corp COST.O.

 Bain said a work action in late 2018 helped convince Instacart to stop using tips to subsidize base pay.